-Every year like clockwork (calendar-work?) the Environmental Working Group publishes their updated "dirty dozen" list of the 12 fruits and vegetables that are supposedly so *laden* with toxic chemicals that they will ruin your body, riddle you with disease, burn your house down, and salt the earth afterward.
+Every year like clockwork (calendar-work?) the Environmental Working Group publishes their updated "dirty dozen" list of the 12 fruits and vegetables that are supposedly so *laden* with toxic chemicals that they will ruin your body, riddle you with disease, burn your house down, and salt the earth after, that nothing may grow.

-And then publications breathlessly cover it, decrying strawberries or spinach as this year's worst offender, and urging everyone to go organic.
+And then publications breathlessly cover it, decrying kale or strawberries as this year's worst offender, and urging everyone to go organic.

 But here's the thing: Organic food isn't necessarily healthier.
 And it's not better for you.
-Use conventionally-grown strawberries in this roasted strawberry salad, and it will be delicious, and will have plenty of good things, like fiber, that your body needs.
+Use conventionally-grown kale in this kale, tomato, and pancetta pasta, and it will be delicious, and will have plenty of good things, like fiber, that your body needs.
 And it'll be a hell of a lot better for you than a fully-organic organic kale bar that's high in sat fat and added sugars.

 Don't believe me?
 Studies have been comparing the benefits for years, and despite all of that, there hasn't been a clear case for the nutritional advantages of organic food.
 Though some research shows some benefits, others find very little evidence that organic is better.
 But more importantly: there are no known drawbacks to eating conventionally-grown fruits and vegetables over the long term.
 There just aren't.